 Published:

-Over 90% of Swiss consumers prefer to pay contactlessly — if your food truck only accepts cash, you lose revenue.
+Over 90% of Swiss consumers prefer to pay contactlessly — if you only accept cash at your food truck, you are losing sales.
 But which solution is right for your stand?
-Card terminal, Tap to Pay, TWINT QR code or a food webshop?
-Our four guides show you step by step how to set up each option, what it costs and who it is suitable for.
+Card terminal, Tap to Pay, TWINT QR code, or a food webshop?
+Our four guides show you step-by-step how to set up each option, how much they cost, and who they are suitable for.

-This overview page summarises the four guides and helps you find the right payment solution for your business model — whether walk-in customers at the weekly market, pre-orders via Instagram or catering orders by QR invoice.
+This overview page summarises the four guides and helps you find the right payment solution for your business model — whether it is walk-in customers at the weekly market, pre-orders via Instagram, or catering jobs via QR bill.

 Guide 1: Mobile card terminal for food trucks and market stalls

-A physical card terminal with integrated SIM card and battery is the most robust solution for daily use — whether at a weekly market, festival or company site.
-The guide explains what to look for in battery life, connectivity and card acceptance, compares purchase vs. rental (from CHF 39 one-off purchase or CHF 25/month) and shows which payment methods are mandatory in Switzerland: Debit Mastercard, Visa Debit, TWINT and contactless wallets.
+A physical card terminal with an integrated SIM card and battery is the most robust solution for daily use — whether at a weekly market, festival, or corporate site.
+The guide explains what you need to pay attention to regarding battery life, connectivity, and card acceptance, compares purchasing vs renting (from EUR 39 one-off purchase or EUR 25/month), and shows which payment methods are mandatory in Switzerland: Debit Mastercard, Visa Debit, TWINT, and contactless wallets.

-For whom: Year-round businesses with steady revenue, food trucks with high transaction volumes, businesses that need to print receipts or regularly accept cards without NFC (older Maestro cards with chip).
+Suitable for: Year-round operations with constant turnover, food trucks with high transaction volumes, businesses that need to print receipts or regularly accept cards without NFC (older Maestro cards with chip).

-Key topics: Battery (at least 2500 mAh / 300+ transactions), 4G SIM vs. hotspot vs. event Wi‑Fi, Debit Mastercard/Visa Debit transition, purchase vs. rental, daily settlement and CSV export, practical tips on battery care and hygiene.
+Key topics: Battery (min.
+2500 mAh / 300+ transactions), 4G SIM vs hotspot vs event WiFi, Debit Mastercard/Visa Debit migration, purchasing vs renting, daily settlement and CSV export, practical tips on battery care and hygiene.

-Guide 2: Tap to Pay — card payments with the smartphone
+Guide 2: Tap to Pay — Card payment with your smartphone

 No hardware · NFC · iPhone & Android · SoftPOS

-Tap to Pay (SoftPOS) turns your smartphone into a contactless card reader — without additional hardware, without fixed costs.
-The guide shows which iPhones and Android devices are compatible, how secure the technology is (CPoC-certified, PCI DSS) and when the payment process takes under 5 seconds.
+Tap to Pay (SoftPOS) turns your smartphone into a contactless Lector de tarjetas — without any additional device, and with no fixed costs.
+The guide shows which iPhones and Android devices are compatible, how secure the technology is (CPoC certified, PCI DSS), and when the payment process takes less than 5 seconds.
 Ideal as an entry-level solution for seasonal businesses or as a backup alongside a terminal.

-For whom: Beginners without a budget for hardware, seasonal businesses that are only active for a few months, existing terminal users looking for a backup for peak times.
+Suitable for: Beginners with no budget for hardware, seasonal businesses active only a few months a year, existing terminal users looking for a backup during peak hours.

-Key topics: How NFC/SoftPOS works, iPhone XS+ and Android 11+, CPoC security standard, practical test under 5 seconds, Tap to Pay vs. terminal comparison, provider overview (Payrexx, SumUp, Worldline, Stripe), multi-device use.
+Key topics: How NFC/SoftPOS works, iPhone XS+ and Android 11+, CPoC security standard, practical test under 5 seconds, Tap to Pay vs terminal comparison, provider overview (Payrexx, SumUp, Worldline, Stripe), multi-device usage.

 Guide 3: TWINT QR code for food trucks and market stalls